Endlesscrazz/Airflow-rate-prediction/README.md

 ## 🔮 Future Work

-While the current model is successful, several avenues for further improvement exist:
+While the current model is successful, its performance is primarily limited by the dataset.
+Future work should focus on:
-*   **Input Sequence Analysis:** Experiment with shorter, more information-dense video clips (e.g., the first 5 seconds) to see if it provides a cleaner signal.
+*   **Data Acquisition:** The most impactful improvement would be to collect more diverse training data across a wider range of materials, `delta_T` conditions, and airflow rates to improve model robustness.
-*   **Advanced Architectures:** Explore 3D-CNNs (e.g., R3D_18), which are designed to process spatio-temporal data jointly and may capture dynamics more effectively.
+*   **Problem Reframing:** Given the high noise and label ambiguity, pivoting to a **classification task** (e.g., predicting "Low," "Medium," "High" flow) could yield a more reliable and practically useful model.
-*   **Data Acquisition:** The most significant improvements will likely come from acquiring more diverse training data across a wider range of materials, `delta_T` conditions, and airflow rates.
+*   **Advanced Architectures:** Explore 3D-CNNs (e.g., R3D_18), which are inherently designed for spatio-temporal data and may capture dynamics more effectively.